Steamboat Ski Resort Snowboarding

 The 10th most popular snowboarding destination in Colorado.

-East of Steamboat Springs, the Steamboat ski area has 165 runs spread over 2,965 acres that are served by 16 lifts with a maximum vertical descent of 3,668 feet.
+East of Steamboat Springs, the Steamboat ski area has 165 runs spread over 2,965 acres that are served by 16 lifts with a maximum descent of 3,668 feet.
+The runs have a level of difficulty ranging from 15% beginner to 40% intermediate to 45% difficult.
 Steamboat is actually a complete mountain range consisting of Mount Werner, Sunshine Peak, Storm Peak, Thunderhead Peak and Christie Peak known for champagne powder and plenty of glades and chutes.
 And, north of the resort boundary, there is sidecountry to explore up Fish Creek Canyon.
 Just keep in mind that Steamboat Ski Resort is not known for its annual snowfall, but does get a few good storms each season.

 Keep in mind that the ski area is not located in the town of Steamboat, but there is a convenient bus system interconnecting the resort to the town.
 So, you'll have to decide if you'd like to stay in town near the nightlife, or up a the resort for easy first tracks.